PPgp/CostaRicaDemo/README.md

 git clone https://github.com/PPgp/CostaRicaDemo bayespop_workshop
 ```

 Alternatively, one can clone it directly from an R Studio via File -> New Project -> Version Control -> Git.
 As repository URL enter https://github.com/PPgp/CostaRicaDemo and as Project directory name enter bayespop_workshop.
+Then click on "Create Project".

 Both of these alternatives create a directory "bayespop_workshop" which will be your working directory for this workshop.
 It contains the subdirectory "data" with the subnational datasets.